3dvconf/3dvconf.github.io/2025/camera-ready-instructions.md

 There is a strict size limit of <b>50 MB</b> for the paper in the conference proceedings.
 If the size of your paper is bigger than this, you are probably using very large images in your figures.
 As a rule of thumb, your images will look fine at 600 pixels per inch and you should down-sample the images used in your figures accordingly.
 The page limit for all papers is <b>8</b> pages — with at most <b>4</b> additional pages allowed that contain only cited references.
 To clarify, the main body of the paper, including figures, tables, equations, acknowledgments, etc., must be limited to <b>no more than 8 pages</b>.
-Additional pages may only contain cited references — no acknowledgments or other text, figures, tables, etc. Papers longer than 8 pages (not including references), will not be processed and will not appear in the conference proceedings.
+Additional pages may only contain cited references — no acknowledgments or other text, figures, tables, etc. Papers longer than 8 pages (not including references), will not be processed or appear in the conference proceedings.

 LaTeX style files compatible with the publisher's requirements are available through the <a href="https://3dvconf.github.io/2025/author-guidelines/">3DV 2025 website</a>.